Section Two: Student Rights and Responsibilities

 Any intentional sexual touching, however slight, with any object, by a person upon another person, without effective consent.

-Occurs when a student takes non-consensual or abusive sexual advantage of another for his or her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Occurs when a student takes non-consensual or abusive sexual advantage of another for his or her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses.
 Examples of sexual exploitation include, but are not limited to:

 - prostituting another student;